 Carrot Coconut Soup

-While the carrots are roasting, caramelize the diced onion in a stock pot or dutch oven.
+While the carrots are roasting, caramelize the diced onion in a stock pot or dutch oven with the remaining 1/4 cup of butter.
 The onions caramelize for as long as the carrots are in the oven.
 You are aiming for a deep, rich color.